 - The final examination consists of a paper-based format of Higher Order Thinking Assessments (Single Best Option, Extended Matching Questions, and Clinical Quiz).

 - The examiners are consultants and an external examiner(s) are appointed by University of Plymouth.

 - University of Plymouth with whom the candidates are registered and who control the quality assurance and the award of the final diploma.

-- UK and overseas based specialists in ENT, provide the content, curriculum and clinical guidance, and host the final examination.
+- The UK and overseas-based specialists in ENT, provide the content, curriculum and clinical guidance, and host the final examination.